1. Output information

 A user consultation was held in 2017 to review the proposed method changes to UK health state life expectancies.
 Users were also consulted as part of the UK Statistics Authority assessment of compliance with the Code of Practice for Statistics.

-The Ageing, Disability and Social Care Team maintains a list of known users including which statistical outputs they use and how they use them.
+The Ageing, Disability and Social Care team maintains a list of known users including which statistical outputs they use and how they use them.
 All known users will be invited to participate in any future consultation.

 Feedback is also received through our regular attendance at Royal Statistical Society Health Statistics User Group meetings and academic conferences.

-Back to table of contents9.
-Cite this methodology
+Back to table of contents

 Contact details for this Methodology